Assyrian conquest of Elam: Campaign against Elam

 In 648 BC, the Elamite city of Susa was razed to the ground; it was to be a terrible portent of events to come.
-In 639 BC, the Assyrians moved their entire army from the west to destroy their enemies; it would be their last and most glorious act of retribution and conquest that the Assyrians had mastered like none before.
+In 639 BC, the Assyrians moved their entire army from the west to destroy their enemies.

 Collapse of Elam

 The defeats inflicted by Assyria on Elamite offensives were one of many problems facing the Elamites; civil war had erupted in the land, whilst her northern borders were being overrun by the Persians.
-In 639 BC, Assurbanipal moved into Elam and proudly documented the vengeance against Elamite incursions:
+In 639 BC, Ashurbanipal moved into Elam and proudly documented the vengeance against Elamite incursions:

 With Elam destroyed, the Assyrians returned to find their empire falling apart; years of war had destroyed their ability to wage it.
 Within 34 years of Elam's destruction, Assyria fell as an independent political entity in the Middle East forever.